c4a-ri/dialbb/docs/document-en/source/051_builtin_blocks.md

 `_check_with_prompt_template(prompt_template)` and `_generate_with_llm(prompt_template)` perform condition checking and text generation by providing prompts to a large language model.
 The prompts are created by replacing the placeholders in the specified prompt template with actual values.

-To use these functions, you must set the environment variable `OPENAI_API_KEY` and configure the `chatgpt` element in the block configuration.
+To use these functions, you must set an API key to the appropriate variable and configure the `llm` element in the block configuration.

 Here are some examples: